 At Zen Maker Lab, it's inspiring to see kids that we have had in our programs when we first started back in 2013 back when they were 8 to 12 years old now maturing teens of 15 to 19 that are starting to invent impressive products, get into good engineering and design schools and some who have already developed and started commercializing products.

-To this end, we our excited by some of our initiatives to bring our maker lab experience to more people.
+To this end, we are excited by some of our initiatives to bring our maker lab experience to more people.

 Like many businesses when Covid-19 hit, we lost most of our revenue suddenly since almost all of our programs were face to face.
 It forced us to move faster in the online and digital media areas.
-These were areas that we had always planned to do but seemed to always get relegated to the back burner when the easier to run face to face programs got precedence.
-Sometimes it takes a disruption to knock you out of your complacency.
+These were areas that we had always planned to do but seemed to always get relegated to the back burner when the easier-to-run face-to-face programs got precedence.
+Sometimes it takes disruption to knock you out of your complacency.

-In 10 years, I hope that all kids, youth and adults wherever they are in the world can walk, bicycle or easily take public transit to a local maker lab where they can learn about science, technology, engineering, art and mathematics and where they can tinker and experiment.
-In addition to the physical space, I hope they can access a high quality, robust digital platform that can help them further specialize and connect with fellow makers around the world, a platform that using AI can give them intelligent recommendations on where their skill set, interests and past projects can take them either to a job or career or a future maker project or learning experience.
-This hybrid digital-physical model is powerful with substantial network effects but it’s also resource intensive and not easy to execute well which makes it so exciting to try our best.
+In 10 years, I hope that all kids, youth, and adults wherever they are in the world can walk, bicycle, or easily take public transit to a local maker lab where they can learn about science, technology, engineering, art, and mathematics and where they can tinker and experiment.
+In addition to the physical space, I hope they can access a high quality, a robust digital platform that can help them further specialize and connect with fellow makers around the world, a platform that using AI can give them intelligent recommendations on where their skill set, interests, and past projects can take them either to a job or career or a future maker project or learning experience.
+This hybrid digital-physical model is powerful with substantial network effects but it's also resource-intensive and not easy to execute well which makes it so exciting to try our best.
 Nothing like a good challenge for motivation.